mosh3eb/merlin/docs/source/user_guide/measurement_strategy.rst

 ============================================

-When a :class:`perceval.Experiment` is provided, the :class:`~merlin.algorithms.layer.QuantumLayer` derives a detector transform that remaps raw Fock-state probabilities to the classical outcomes defined by the experiment.
-This detector mapping is applied **before** the measurement strategy converts the distribution into classical features.
+When a :class:`perceval.Experiment` is provided, the :class:`~merlin.algorithms.layer.QuantumLayer` derives a photon loss transform and a detector transform that remaps raw Fock-state probabilities to the classical outcomes defined by the experiment.
+The photon loss mapping is applied first.
+Then, the detector mapping is applied.
+Lastly, the measurement strategy converts the distribution into classical features.
 As a consequence:

-* ``MeasurementStrategy.PROBABILITIES`` and ``MeasurementStrategy.MODE_EXPECTATIONS`` transparently work with any detector setup.
+* ``MeasurementStrategy.PROBABILITIES`` and ``MeasurementStrategy.MODE_EXPECTATIONS`` transparently work with any noise model and detector setup.
-* ``MeasurementStrategy.AMPLITUDES`` requires direct access to the complex amplitudes and therefore **cannot** be used when custom detectors are defined (the layer will raise a ``RuntimeError``).
+* ``MeasurementStrategy.AMPLITUDES`` requires direct access to the complex amplitudes and therefore **cannot** be used when a noise model or custom detectors are defined (the layer will raise a ``RuntimeError``).

-The sections below describe each strategy assuming detector support is valid for that choice.

 PROBABILITIES
 -----------------------